-Preschoolers identify words with a similar beginning sound and indicate when two words rhyme or do not rhyme.
-Advanced preschoolers may also be able to identify words with a similar ending sound or suggest a series of rhyming words when given a base word.
+sounds and tones.
+When words with a similar prompted, toddlers will beginning sound and repeat the last word indicate when two words in familiar rhymes and rhyme or do not rhyme. even begin to suggest Advanced preschoolers a missing rhyming word may also be able to within a poem or song. identify words with a similar ending sound or suggest a series of rhyming words when given a base word.